eggpi/yamwapi/README.md

 ## But why another library?

-If you're considering this library, also be sure to have a look at [mwapi](https://pypi.org/project/mwapi/), which is similar, but requires Python 3.
+If you're considering this library, also be sure to have a look at [mwapi](https://pypi.org/project/mwapi/), which is similar, but slightly lower level.